 I am a historian of the environment and technology.
 I am most interested in how human technologies shape the world around us and how we come to understand what is "natural" and what is not, what is acceptable environmental behavior and what is not.
-Check out the book I co-edited, New Natures, for examples of bringing histories of environment and technology together.

 I'd recommend that you read my research blog to find out about my latest project on animal reintroduction in Norway and Sweden.

 If you read Norwegian and want to see how I think about environmental history, you can look at "Miljøhistorie: Kunsten å lytte til naturens stemme?" co-authored with Finn Arne Jørgensen, Fortid 5, no. 4 (2008): 6-9.
 Available as a pdf.

 I have a Bachelor's degree in Civil Engineering with an Environmental Engineering specialty.
 I worked for two different engineering consulting firms in Texas from 1995 to 2009 (with the last few years doing only short contract consulting).
 My areas of emphasis were waste management operations, site contamination assessments, oil and petrochemical operations, and data management.

 Both my master's and PhD projects dealt with medieval environmental issues.
 My master's dealt with forestry and fishery management in England and Normandy, France, during the period 1066 to 1135.
 Go to the page on Medieval Resource Management.
 The PhD project was on urban sanitation in England and Scandinavia from 1350-1600.
 Go to the page on Medieval Sanitation.
 I discuss medieval environmental history as a discipline and my own work in a podcast interview for the Umeå Group for Premodern Studies from 2013 and a podcast interview for the website Environmental History Resources from 2009.